wagner-intevation/oerworldmap-ui/docs/oerpolicies.de.md

 We moved the OER Policy Registry from Creative Commons to the OER World Map in fall 2018.
 Gratitude to Creative Commons for creating, maintaining and contributing its OER Policy Registry to the OER World Map!
 We documented the conversion process [on our blog](https://oerworldmap.wordpress.com/2018/10/11/moving-the-oer-policy-registry-to-the-oer-world-map).

 The work is not done yet, we hope to gather feedback here: [OER Policy Lab @ OER 19 Galway](https://oerworldmap.wordpress.com/2019/01/22/save-the-date-oer-policy-lab-oer19/).
-If you have feedback, contact us ( info@oerworldmap.org) or [submit an issue on github](https://github.com/hbz/oerworldmap/issues).
+If you have feedback, contact us ( oerinfo@dipf.de) or [submit an issue on github](https://github.com/hbz/oerworldmap/issues).
 Thanks in advance!

 ## Mentioned / used by: